vwheatle/SystemsProgramming-WarmUp/warmUp.md

 	int nextChar;
 	while ((nextChar = fgetc(subject)) != EOF) {
+		// Repeat char to stdout if within the range.
+		// This is not inclusive of the provided end line.
-		// Repeat char to stdout if within the range. if (currentLine >= startLine && currentLine < endLine) fputc(nextChar, stdout);
+		// If you want it to be inclusive, just... <= endline) if (currentLine >= startLine && currentLine < endLine) fputc(nextChar, stdout);

-		if (nextChar == '\n') currentLine++;
+		// Keep track of how many lines we've encountered. if (nextChar == '\n') currentLine++;
 	}